Microsoft Announce System Center 2025

 The first thing System Center 2025 means for Orchestrator users is that there is a long-term future for your existing investments, as with the new release of 2025, Microsoft support for Orchestrator is extended out to 2035 (standard support 2030 + extended support to 2035).

-We can also confirm that Kelverion will support our Integration Packs for Orchestrator 2025.
+We can also confirm that Kelverion will support our Integration Packs for Orchestrator 2025, we planned to have our products supported by early 2025.

 This announcement from Microsoft does have implications for customers running Orchestrator 2019 and older versions.
 With this release you will now be running a version that is at least current -2 (i.e. at least 2 releases old), and you can therefore expect that all of Microsoft’s development focus will be on the latest version.
 So, whilst 2019 and 2016 are still under extended support from Microsoft, they are going to be firmly in the security updates only category going forward.

-So, if you haven’t already started the process, now is a very good time to start looking at a migration to Orchestrator 2022.
+So, if you haven’t already started the process, now is a very good time to start looking at a migration to Orchestrator 2022 or even direct to 2025.

 For more information on migrating to Orchestrator 2022: